lbl59/WaterPaths-doc/docs/source/Utils/Graph/Graph_index.rst

 Graph Module
 =============

-The `Graph` submodule contains classes and functions related defining the system network.
+The :code:`Graph` submodule contains classes and functions related defining the system network.
 It is a submodule of the :doc:`Utils <../Utils_index>` module.

 Graph Components
 ^^^^^^^^^^^^^^^